 (2) In on-base medical facilities as directed by the 35th MDG Commander

-(4) Directed by the MAB Installation, Naval Air Facility Commander, or a facility manager
+(4) Directed by the MAB Installation or Naval Air Facility Commander.

 b.
 Unvaccinated individuals must wear masks continuously while on military installations except: